PierreSenellart/provsql/doc/source/dev/build-system.rst

    UPGRADE_SCRIPTS = $(wildcard sql/upgrades/$(EXTENSION)--*--*.sql)
    DATA = sql/$(EXTENSION)--$(EXTVERSION).sql $(UPGRADE_SCRIPTS)

-Upgrade support starts with **1.2.1**: there is a chain ``1.0.0 → 1.1.0 → 1.2.0 → 1.2.1`` of committed upgrade scripts, so
+Upgrade support starts with **1.2.1**: back-upgrade scripts were created for ``1.0.0 → 1.1.0 → 1.2.0 → 1.2.1``, and every release
-users on any of those versions can run a single ``ALTER EXTENSION provsql UPDATE`` to reach 1.2.1.
+since 1.2.1 has its own committed upgrade script, so users on any supported version can run a single ``ALTER EXTENSION provsql UPDATE`` to reach the current release.

 Writing an Upgrade Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^